apparebit/diaphanous/README.md

 While a few CSV files contain [tidy data](https://vita.had.co.nz/papers/tidy-data.pdf), others are decidedly untidy with, for example, individual columns combining two variables.
-That typically reflects the organization of the original disclosure and helps ensure correctness of data transcription.
-This repository's Python code illustrates how to tidy up such data.
+The organization of a dataset usually reflects that of the original disclosure and helps ensuring the correctness of data transcription.
+The Python package includes several examples for how to tidy up such data.

 ### Dataset 1: CyberTipline Reports per Year (1998 onward)